quicwg/base-drafts/draft-ietf-quic-recovery.md

 determined by stream offsets encoded within STREAM frames.

 QUIC's packet number is strictly increasing within a packet number space, and directly encodes transmission order.
-A higher QUIC packet number signifies that the packet was sent later, and a lower QUIC packet number signifies that the packet was sent earlier.
+A higher packet number signifies that the packet was sent later, and a lower QUIC packet number signifies that the packet was sent earlier.
 When a packet containing retransmittable frames is deemed lost, QUIC rebundles necessary frames in a